 This is really a threat to open Internet and it gives Facebook a gain or advantage over other competitive.
 Suppose I want to create a social media website in future, no one will use my service as Facebook service is free on Internet.org.
 Where is the open competitive environment?
 He knows people in India like free stuff and he is pressing that weak pulse.
 Facebook will monetize this platform with Facebook ads soon and earn money.
 They will also never provide how much users base they have on this platform.
 On the other side, Mark can add humanitarian service to the world.
 In my opinion, this will destroy the original concept of open Internet.
 Nobody should own this Internet.
 But I am not saying that Internet.org does not add any value to our country.
 Many people are getting connected to the internet and learning new things.
 But it should never have happened at the cost of favoring one service to other.

 All service providers should be given equal opportunity and the big company like Facebook, Twitter, Google and others should not take control of it.
 There is still a lot of question unanswered, and many people are not convinced with Mark.
 As rightly said by the save the Internet team, this will create a digital divide in the country; People who are using Internet.org and people who use free internet.

 How you can support Net Neutrality campaign:

 You can ask influential people like your MP, political leaders, startup business, existing business to raise their voice against net neutrality.
 Ask question to Facebook and Google about their support to zero based rating.
 Write about it in your blog.
-You can get all details about it on Save The Internet website and blog here:

 I would like to end this post with this wonderful video from AIB team on save the Internet campaign.Please do use the comment section to let me know your opinion about Net Neutrality and open Internet.